Original Six: Criticisms

-After World War II, all six NHL owners consistently rejected any bids for expansion.
+After World War II, all six NHL owners consistently rejected any bids for expansion, namely a bid for the American Hockey League's Cleveland Barons team in 1952.
 In the eyes of many observers, the criteria for entry were changed every time with a desire to defeat any such bid.
 The owners also reneged on promises to allow the extant but dormant Maroons and Americans franchises to reactivate.

 Those phenomena had the impact of limiting player movement, and as a result, the Original Six rosters were very static.
-Until the lengthening of careers in the 1980s, only one 20-year player in NHL history, Larry Robinson, started his career after 1964, and it is generally accepted that the weakest Calder Trophy winners (Rookies of the Year) of all time were selected in the 1950s and the 1960s.
+Until the lengthening of careers in the 1980s, only one 20-year player in NHL history, Larry Robinson, started his career after 1964, and it is generally accepted that the weakest Calder Trophy winners (rookies of the year) of all time were selected in the 1950s and the 1960s.